 Patent Foramen Ovale (PFO)

-During development, prior to birth, a channel between the right and left sides of the heart called the foramen ovale, allows blood from veins to bypass the lungs.
-In about 25% of people, the foramen ovale does not close completely after birth.
-When the foramen ovale remains open, it is called a “patent foramen ovale” or a PFO.
-Typically, a PFO causes no problems.
-However, in some cases, it can allow a small amount of blood to pass from the right side of the heart to the left side of the heart.1
+When it remains open, it is called a PFO.
+Typically, a PFO causes no problems; however, in some cases, it can allow a small amount of blood to pass from the right side of the heart to the left side.

 The diagram below shows an open foramen ovale before birth, a closed foramen ovale after birth, and a patent foramen ovale after birth.